 In this article, I will include information on how I choose which hiking shorts to purchase, as well as a list of my favorite (and least favorite) hiking shorts.

-Guide to Best Hiking Shorts for Men
+Best Hiking Shorts for Men

 - Best shorts for backpacking: Patagonia Nine Trails